pm0kjp/thing_i_want_to_teach/README.md

 # Thing I Want To Teach

-There's this thing I want to teach
+There's this thing I want to teach.
+It's a great thing.

+You'll like it!